MaRoMa13/Hospital-Readmission-Reduction/README.md

+# Hospital Readmission Risk Prediction

+### Overview
-This project aimed to develop a predictive model to identify patients at risk of hospital readmission using administrative and clinical data available during hospitalization.
+Hospital readmissions represent a major cost and quality challenge in healthcare systems.
+This project develops a machine learning model to predict patient readmission risk using administrative and clinical data available during hospitalization.

-**The analysis included:**

-1.Demographic profile (Age)
-2. Hospital stay complexity
-3. Prior healthcare system utilization
-4. Primary diagnosis
+### Goal:
+To identify high-risk patients early and support preventive interventions.

+### Problem Statement:
+Can we predict whether a patient will be readmitted based on available hospitalization and prior utilization data?

+### Dataset:

+The dataset contains 10 years of hospitalization data, including:

+- Patient age group
+- Length of stay
+- Number of lab procedures
+- Number of medications
+- Prior inpatient, outpatient, and emergency visits
+- Primary and secondary diagnoses
-4. Diabetes management indicators
+- Diabetes management indicators

-The final selected model was Logistic Regression with adjusted decision threshold (0.4).
+- Readmission outcome (yes/no)

+Each row represents a single hospital encounter

+### Exploratory Data Analysis:

-**Key Results:**
+**Key insights:**

-- ROC-AUC: 0.64
+1. Prior inpatient visits are the strongest predictor of readmission.
+2. Readmission risk increases with age (up to 80–90 years).
+3. Patients with chronic conditions (e.g., diabetes, circulatory diseases) show higher readmission rates.
+4. Hospital stay complexity shows moderate impact compared to prior utilization.

+### Models Implemented:
-- Recall: 75%
+- Logistic Regression
-- Precision: 53%
+- Random Forest

-The model successfully identifies approximately 3 out of 4 patients who will be readmitted, prioritizing early detection over strict precision.
+Threshold optimization was performed to prioritize recall

+### Limitations:

+- No socioeconomic variables
+- No post-discharge data
+- Limited diagnostic granularity
+- No mortality information